apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 Using the Public Interface for Dag Authors
 ==========================================

-DAGs
+Dags
 ----

 The Dag is Airflow's core entity that represents a recurring workflow.
 You can create a Dag by instantiating the :class:`~airflow.models.dag.DAG` class in your Dag file.
-You can also instantiate them via :class:`~airflow.models.dagbag.DagBag` class that reads DAGs from a file or a folder.
-DAGs can also have parameters specified via :class:`~airflow.models.param.Param` class.
+You can also instantiate them via :class:`~airflow.models.dagbag.DagBag` class that reads Dags from a file or a folder.
+Dags can also have parameters specified via :class:`~airflow.models.param.Param` class.

-Airflow has a set of example DAGs that you can use to learn how to write DAGs
+Airflow has a set of example Dags that you can use to learn how to write Dags

 .. toctree::
   :includehidden: